Updated January 9th, 2019.

 Do you need quotes for your renovation project?

 How much is an elastomeric membrane roof?

-Since installing an elastomeric membrane can be done at practically any time of year, it is often the go-to roofing choice for Canadians.
+Seeing as installing an elastomeric membrane can be done at practically any time of year, it is often the go-to roofing choice for Canadians.
 Besides its installation being highly practical, there are many benefits to choosing this material.
 For instance, seeing as it is installed in 2 layers, it is more durable for accessible rooftops.
-This elastomer coating can last from 25 to 30 years and requires fairly low maintenance – rendering it quite a good investment.
+This elastomer coating can last from 25 to 30 years and requires fairly low maintenance – rendering it a pretty good investment.

-However, this process isn’t without downsides: it requires highly specialized contractors and there’s a risk of fire.
+However, this process isn’t without downsides: it requires highly specialized contractors and there is a fire risk.
 Additionally, the material isn’t a friend to the environment and is not recycled in Ontario, nor Quebec.
-As for its price, elastomeric roofing can cost up to $15 per square foot.
+As for its cost, elastomeric roofing can cost up to $15 per square foot.

 What’s the cost of multi-layer roofing (gravel & bitumen)?